-Canfor Southern Pine is a forest Products Company with the US corporate headquarters located in Mobile, AL that operates eleven (11) southern yellow pine manufacturing facilities in located in Alabama, Arkansas, the Carolinas, Georgia, Louisiana and Mississippi.
-The company utilizes seven (7) procurement groups to source the mills.
+Canfor Southern Pine is a forest Products Company with the US corporate headquarters located in Mobile, AL that operates fourteen (14) southern yellow pine manufacturing facilities in located in Alabama, Arkansas, the Carolinas, Georgia, and Mississippi.
+The company utilizes six (6) procurement groups to source the mills.

 Inputs are sourced as gatewood and purchased stumpage.
 The certification program is managed by Ron Phillips.
 The Company has a robust verifiable monitoring system to maintain rates of conformance to best management practices and to identify areas for improved performance.
-The system includes conducting BMP inspections on purchase stumpage tracts, reviewing state BMP data and communicating the findings annually to management.
+The system includes conducting BMP inspections on purchase stumpage tracts, reviewing state BMP data, and inconsistent practices reports from the state SIC, and communicating the findings annually to management.

-The Recertification Audit was performed by NSF June 17-20, 2019 by Norman Boatwright, Lead Auditor.
+The Surveillance Audit was performed by NSF June 21-22, 24-25, and July 13-14, 2021 by Tucker Watts, Lead Auditor.
 Audit team members fulfill the qualification criteria for conducting audits contained in SFI 2015-2019 Standards and Rules, Section 9 - Audit Procedures and Auditor Qualifications and Accreditation.